 Total votes cast 150

-1) 5b, 14m.
-An excellent and popular finger jamming pitch.
-Passing the tat (tied through an ancient peg) is the tricky bit.
+1) 5b.
+An excellent finger-jamming pitch.
+Passing the tat (care, it is tied through an ancient peg/blob of rust) is the trickiest bit.

 Login to your ROCKFAX account to add your comments - Search for comments.

 THIS ROUTE IS POLISHED TO BITS AND SHOULD BE E2 5C

 Say what you like about it but its a good grade easier than Regent St. Painful on the toes though.